How meeting rooms can improve productivity and profit – the rise of the huddle space

 Improvements in web conferencing tools also mean that companies can present a better image to clients when they conduct a video call in a quiet meeting room rather than in an open plan office, regardless of the size of the company.

-Simon Bollon, Managing Director of the media comms agency We Are Boutique says:
+Simon Bollon, Managing Director of the media comms agency We Are Boutique (external link) says:

 So, beyond adding meeting rooms and huddle spaces, which technologies need to be evaluated to make the most of collaborative work environments?
 Here are just a few examples of technologies for consideration.

-Doodle is a great way to find the best time for a meeting when you have multiple attendees.
+Doodle is a great way to find the best time for a meeting when you have multiple attendees (external link).
 Rather than sending out a calendar invite and having many attendees decline, Doodle allows a meeting organiser to suggest a number of times and invite participants to select their preferences.
 It is also compatible with a wide range of apps and office tools.

 The future of the meeting room